nicky-nym/nicky-nym.github.io/pages/kinematic.md

   * variety of business services available (meaning, how long the "long tail" of the city is)

+## <a name="work-better"></a>(6) Design improvements &mdash; We can make cities that work far better

+> "If we stick to business as usual most of it is going to be
+> disorderly and less functional than the stuff we already have."[^growth]
+>
+> &mdash; Paul Romer, Nobel prize-winning economist, New York University.

+> "If you build a new city you don't have to relocate or work
+> around existing roads or rivers or factories or houses.
+> You also don’t have to work around existing political processes,
+> community groups, civic organisations ... or even existing
+> regulations and rules."[^growth]
+>
+> &mdash; John Macomber, senior lecturer, Harvard Business School.

+### <a name="design-goals"></a>Design goals

+* **Carbon footprint.** The kinematic city designs are based on the idea that climate change is a serious problem, and that minimizing carbon footprint needs to be a serious design goal.
+Carbon footprint goals include:
+* carbon footprint of travel within the city
+* carbon footprint of travel and shipping to and from the city
+* carbon footprint of HVAC in the city
+* carbon footprint of the initial city construction materials and construction work

+* **Economic growth.** The kinematic city designs are based in the belief that global poverty is a serious problem, and that economic growth is a force for good, so long as the economic growth is "green growth" and so long as GDP growth goes up while carbon footprint goes down, habitat restoration use goes up, and Gini coefficients go down.

 ### <a name="transportation"></a>Transportation design choices